State Protection Group

 The State Protection Group (SPG) is part of the Counter Terrorism & Special Tactics Command of the New South Wales Police Force and was established in 1991 to deal with extraordinary policing responses.
 The SPG directly supports police in high-risk incidents such as sieges with specialised tactical, negotiation, intelligence and command-support services.
 The unit also provides rescue and bomb disposal support, canine policing, and armoury services.

 History

 Established in June 1991, the State Protection Group replaced four former specialist units; the Special Weapons and Operations Section (SWOS), the Witness Security Unit, regional Tactical Response Groups and the Police Rescue Squad.

-Later other sections were also added to the command including the Police Armoury, Negotiation section, Bomb disposal and Dog Unit.
+Later other sections were added to the command including the Police Armoury, Negotiation Section, Bomb Disposal and Dog Unit.
 In recent years the Witness Security Unit was moved from the State Protection Group to the Anti Terrorism & Security Group.